gefersonholdorf/api-crud-client/README.md

-In this project contains the five basic operations:
+This project contains the five basic operations:

 .Resource page search